You Earned a Ticket!

 A college counselor can advise students through the process of applying for college, applying for financial aid, and choosing a college that will be a good fit.
 There are many steps in this process, and effective college counselors can help students navigate them successfully.

-Unfortunately, virtually all California schools long ago reduced the number of counselors on their faculty, including college counselors.
+Unfortunately, California has a long habit of lean staffing when it comes to counselors of any kind, including college counselors.
 In 2018-19, the average California school had one counselor for every 612 students.
 According to data collected by the American School Counselor Association.
 California isn't the worst in America on this measure, but it's close.

 California's school finance system does not set aside special funds for college counseling.
 School districts have the power to invest in college counselors or other college-going strategies, if they want to, using the flexible funds they receive as part of the Local Control Funding Formula.
 It's a local choice.